ayushmaskey/log_analysis/README.md

 * for loop on each key, value pair of dict of dict of list
 * nested for loop for second dict of dict_of_dict_of_list
 * pass this list along with wavelet type and level of transformation to call multi_level_DWT_fxn
-* multi_level_DWT_fxn return array of cD
+* multi_level_DWT_fxn return array of cA
-* convert this cD array into list and replace the original list
+* convert this cA array into list and replace the original list
 * transform back to dict of combined dataframe
 * return this new dict of dataframe which kept its name dict_dict_list making things a little confusing